Wisconsin Campaign Finance Glossary

 Grant eligibility is largely affected by the number and dollar amounts of contributions that a candidate has received.
 For instance, candidates hoping to receive the grant must receive qualifying contributions ranging from $5 to $100 from a minimum of 1,000 separate contributors.
 During the qualifying time period, these contributions must total at least $5,000 but not exceed $15,000.
 These restrictions also apply to the use of a candidate’s personal funds.

 Moreover, to be eligible for this public grant, the amount of private funds that may be legally raised by a participating candidate is limited to $20,000.
 Any private funds beyond this amount must be transferred to the Government Accountability Board and deposited into the Democracy Trust Fund.
 Also, a participating candidate cannot accept PAC funds or contributions exceeding $100, with the exception of personal funds.

 The GOP controlled legislature defunded The Democracy Trust Fund with the 2011-13 budget signed by Governor Scott Walker on June 26, 2011.

 A committee’s general operating expenses.
 It refers to all expenses incurred in campaigning or maintaining the committee -- fundraising expenses, taxes, campaign staff salaries, advertising, etc. Disbursements do not refer to contributions made to other committees See transfer.

 The election cycle varies by office and even by candidate.
 It usually coincides in length with the term of office.
-The election cycle for the state Senate and constitutional offices is never more than four years, beginning on January 1 following the previous fall election and ending on December 31 after the current election.
+The election cycle for the state Senate and constitutional offices is never more than four years, beginning on January 1 following the last fall election for those respective offices and ending on December 31 after the current election.
 The cycle is no more than two years for the Assembly, ten for the State Supreme Court.